Phase distortion-free paramagnetic NMR spectra: Acknowledgements

 \section{Acknowledgements}

-I want to thank Claudio Luchinat for his continued mentoring, for encouraging me towards maintaining curiosity (and for instructing me on the subtleties of pNMR).
-Fruitful discussion with Mario Piccioli and Massimo Lucci is gratefully acknowledged.
-This work has been supported by the Fondazione Cassa di Risparmio di Firenze, the Italian Ministero della Salute through the grant GR-2016-02361586, and the Italian Ministero dell’Istruzione, dell’Università e della Ricerca through the “Progetto Dipartimenti di Eccellenza 2018–2022” to the Department of Chemistry “Ugo Schiff” of the University of Florence.
-The author also acknowledges the support from the University of Florence through the “Progetti Competitivi per Ricercatori”, and the support and the use of resources of Instruct-ERIC, a landmark ESFRI project, and specifically the CERM/CIRMMP Italy center.
-This work was also supported by H2020 projects iNEXT-Discovery (Grant 871037), TIMB3 (Grant 810856) and HIRES-MULTIDYN (Grant 899683).
+The author wants to thank Claudio Luchinat for his continued mentoring, for encouragement towards maintaining curiosity (and for instructions on the subtleties of pNMR).
+Fruitful discussion with Mario Piccioli and Massimo Lucci, and suggestions by Jean-Nicolas Dumez are gratefully acknowledged.
+This work has been supported by the Fondazione Cassa di Risparmio di Firenze, the Italian Ministero della Salute through the grant GR-2016-02361586, by the Italian Ministero dell’Istruzione, dell’Università e della Ricerca through the “Progetto Dipartimenti di Eccellenza 2018–2022” to the Department of Chemistry “Ugo Schiff” of the University of Florence, and by the University of Florence through the “Progetti Competitivi per Ricercatori”.
+The author acknowledges the support and the use of resources of Instruct-ERIC, a landmark ESFRI project, and specifically the CERM/CIRMMP Italy center.
+The author also acknowledges the H2020 projects iNEXT-Discovery (Grant 871037), TIMB3 (Grant 810856) and HIRES-MULTIDYN (Grant 899683) and Panacea (Grant 101008500).